 Reduce My Risk is a tool to help you learn about factors that affect your personal risk of many types of cancer and - most importantly - what you can do to decrease that risk.

 We collect the answers people provide to be used in future development of the program and research related to use of such a program.
 Your use of the program is completely voluntary.
 We will not ask you for any personally identifiable information.
-We collect internet protocol (IP) addresses (a numerical label assigned to each device (e.g., computer, printer) in a computer network using the Internet) in order to remove duplicate entries from our data analysis.
-However, the IP address is removed from the data after duplicates are removed and is not linked to the responses of a user.
 If you choose to email your report to yourself, be advised that we do not store your email address or use it for anything other than delivering the report.
 Because of this, we cannot respond to any questions submitted in the user satisfaction survey at the end of the program.
 If you require assistance, please send us your comment or question.

 The concept of cancer risk is very complex.
 In fact, some cancer researchers spend their entire career analyzing risk and developing ways to quantify it.
 While you may think about cancer risk as "what is the chance I will develop cancer?", a researcher thinks of how risk applies to entire populations and uses complex formulas to determine this risk.
 It is not necessary to understand the science of risk to reduce your own risk.
 Understanding the basics of cancer risk will help you better interpret what this tool tells you, what your healthcare providers tell you, or what you hear in the news.